yufeizhao/yufeizhao.github.io/gtac/index.md

 ## Homework

-**Problem set** (coming soon): a list of problems for practice.
+[**Problem set**](ps.pdf): a list of problems for practice.
 A subset of these problems will be designated as to-be-turned in by 11:59pm of each due date.
 You should only submit the designated problems.

 | Problem set | Due date (♣ tentative) |
 |:---------------:|:-----------:|